Funding and grants

 - Brisbane City Councils offers community grants to help not-for-profit organisations improve their facilities and services.

-- To help you grow your club—up to $10,000 is available for eligible not-for-profit organisations through the Get Going program for projects that create more opportunities to attract members.
+- The Get Going program can help you grow your club—up to $10,000 is available for eligible not-for-profit organisations for projects that create more opportunities to attract members.
 Closed on 1st September (round 3).

 Other funding resources